Diana as Huntress

 This tattoo was made in Berlin at @visionsofecstasy for @gwen_heywood.

-She was also a protector of women, especially in moments of transition.
+Diana is often reduced to a single role: goddess of the hunt.
+In Roman mythology, however, her presence extends far beyond that.
 Under the name Diana Lucina, she was associated with childbirth, light, and the beginning of life.
 Her domain included the moon, animals, forests, and thresholds — spaces that exist between states rather than within fixed categories.

 references: